 Those numbers, 65, 66 and 67 (A, B, C etc) are decimal numbers.
 That's how we humans count.
 We count in tens.

 Your computer counts in the Binary system.
 Ones and Zeros.
-It stores data as ones and zeros (bits).
+A PC stores data as ones and zeros (bits).

 In Binary, you can have any decimal number that you can think of, there's no limit, but when you write it down, it'll look very different.

 So for our computer to be able to store (or save) those letters, we have to convert all the decimal numbers to their binary equivalents.

 Here's a selection of letters from the ASCII table.

 You can see that every letter is represented by a decimal number, which then gets converted into its binary equivalent.
 A whole load of ones and zeros.